-Bereavement cars and probate is a confusing process, particularly after the loss of a loved one.
-Selling a deceased person’s car is not the only way of disposing a car responsibly.
-Read here to see how Giveacar can arrange a quick and free collection of bereavement cars.
+Bereavement cars and probate can be a confusing process, particularly after the death of a loved one.
+Selling a deceased person’s car is not the only way of disposing of a car responsibly.
+Read here to see how you can get Giveacar to arrange quick and free collection.

 Raise money for a charity your loved one supported.
-Their old car can be auctioned or scrapped by Giveacar’s ATF and auction partners to help individuals the charity supports.
+Their old car can be auctioned or scrapped by Giveacar’s ATF and auction partners to help raise funds for your chosen charity.

-Many of our donations come from people who have recently lost a loved one and then returned home to find that person’s car in the drive.
+Many of our donations come from family members following the death of a loved one.
 Some people want the vehicle gone as soon as possible and have no preference for its destination.
-The majority of our donors, though, have a real connection to these vehicles that have been a part of someone’s life – they ask that the proceeds go to a specific cause.
+The majority of our donors, though, have a real connection to these vehicles that have been a part of someone’s life – they ask that the proceeds go in support of a specific cause.
 Whatever the reason, Giveacar is here to help.

 What to Do With a Legacy Car?